dockermgr/docker/README.md

 ## Build image

 You can leave registry empty if you are using docker hub.
-IF you want to build multiple images then set our folder names as your repo name
+IF you want to build multiple images then set your folder names as your repo name.
 and set the variable ORG to your username or org name.
 The TAG_NAME variable is the name of the image